Summer Camp Activities: 26 Fun Ideas for Kids (Indoor + Outdoor)

 • Waist hooping

-• Hooping in lasso: A simple move that doesn’t require much coordination but adds fun to your flow.
+• Hooping in a lasso: A simple move that doesn’t require much coordination but adds fun to your flow.

 • Passing the hoop: This trick is fairly simple and allows for easy transitions between other moves.

-• Lift up from waist: A straightforward way to transition the hoop from your waist to another position.
+• Lift up from the waist: A straightforward way to transition the hoop from your waist to another position.

 • Z-spin: A little more challenging because it introduces spinning, but it’s still manageable for beginners.